User:pass requests

 curl -U user-SPusername-country-us-session-randomstring123:SPpassword -x gate.smartproxy.com:7000 ip.smartproxy.com/json

-Since this proxy is Sticky, the same IP address will be returned if you run the command again as there still is an active session with that IP address.
+Since this proxy is Sticky, the same IP address will be returned if you run the command again, as there is still an active session with that IP address.

 The default session duration is 10 minutes.
 The IP address will automatically rotate after that.